Barbara Feldon

 Executive Producer Leonard Stern discusses her hiring:

 "I remember when we signed Barbara because she made such an impression on us in a commercial where she was lying on a tiger and it was a very sensual performance and we thought she’d be ideal.
 We had her under contract and we put her in a show in New York called Mr. Broadway with Craig Stevens.
 When we wanted Don to see who we felt was perfect for the role of 99 we ran this film for him.
-We had purposely shot it so that she would be able to be the role, but with another name.
+We had purposely shot it so that she would be able to be the role of 99, but with another name.
 Don said, "My God, she’s taller than Craig Stevens!"
 But, to his credit, he admired her.
 She generally worked the show without shoes, or with a model’s slump, or bending her knees. "

 feldon_show.gif (58073 bytes)At a public appearance in 2003, she listed her favorite episode as The Impossible Mission because she loved the costumes and the romance.
 Her least favorite episode was "anything where we had to get wet, especially the one with the phone booth that filled with water (All In The Mind)."